anandy07/YouTube-Video-Summarizer-Project-using-NLP/README.md

 # 📽️ YouTube Video Summarizer

-YouTube Video Summarizer is an AI-powered web app that automatically generates concise summaries of YouTube videos.
-It extracts subtitles using the YouTubeTranscriptApi and uses advanced NLP models (like BART from Hugging Face) to summarize the content.
-Built with Python and Streamlit, the app helps users quickly understand long videos without watching them in full.
+YouTube Video Summarizer is an NLP-based project that extracts transcripts from YouTube videos using YouTubeTranscriptApi and generates concise summaries using transformer models like BART from Hugging Face.
+The model processes long transcripts by intelligently chunking them and producing meaningful summaries, enabling efficient understanding of video content without viewing the entire video.

 ---

 ## 🚀 Features